Freemandaily/Onchain_monitor/README.md

 **NOTE**
 This script only decodes the transaction that is routed through **uniswap-universal router @ address of 0xEf1c6E67703c7BD7107eed8303Fbe6EC2554BF6B**
 # Action
-Monitor one or many addresss trade on Uniswap with ease.
-You can provide as many address you will like to monitor, the script checks every bock produced to know if the specifed addresss has made any transaction .
-Upon detection of the an addresss activity( uses uniswap unisersal router only), it filters the token bought or sold as the case may be and notify the user through telegram
+Monitor one or many addresss trade(S) on Uniswap with ease.
+You can provide as many addresses you wish to monitor, the script checks every bock produced to know if the specifed addresss has made any transaction .
+Upon detection of the an addresss activity, it filters the token bought or sold as the case may be and notify the user through telegram

 # Library_Used
-**1** web3.py: install by ( pip install web3)
+**1** web3.py: install by ( pip install web3)<br>
-**2** uniswap-universal-router-decoder: install by ( pip install uniswap-universal-router-decoder) **3**  Telegram: install by ( pip install python-telegram-bot).
+**2** uniswap-universal-router-decoder: install by ( pip install uniswap-universal-router-decoder)<br>
+**3** Telegram: install by ( pip install python-telegram-bot).
 Interact with telegram bot_Fatherin telegram to setup bot_inbox and to generate bot_token, chat_id is also needed. ( Just a simple google search can direct on how to set this up)